 The school day begins at 8:00 a.m. and ends at 3:00 p.m. for all grades.
 Doors open at 7:30 a.m., and students should be out of the building by 3:15 p.m.
 A written excuse by a parent or guardian must be presented to the teacher when a student returns to school after an absence.
 Excuses must be presented within 3 days of the student's return or the absence will be considered unexcused.
 If an absence is foreseeable, a note should be sent in advance.
 Absences other than sickness and emergency will be excused only if arrangements are made in advance with the principal.
 Students who choose to participate in athletics are responsible to arrive at school at 8:00 a.m., even if they have arrived home late the night before from an away game.
 Tiredness is no excuse for tardiness or absence.
 Doctor, dental, and other such appointments are to be after school whenever possible.
-Students with more than three unexcused absences will be fined \$25; students with more than five unexcused tardies will be fined \$10.
-Fines will increase incrementally with each occurrence.
-Repeated offenses will result in expulsion.
+Students with more than three unexcused absences or more than five unexcused tardies are subject to consequences as a result of violating attendance requirements.
+These consequences could include, reporting to the principal and parents, a truancy meeting, or, in extreme cases, reporting to Children and Youth services or the local district magistrate.